API Driven Development

 Pragmatic Development

-• Problem-Driven Development: The best way to solve problems is by experiencing them firsthand.
-Kenneth shares examples, such as GitHub and 37signals37signals (now Basecamp) famously built their project management tool to solve their own internal collaboration problems, embodying the "scratch your own itch" philosophy of software development., where products were developed to solve the founders' own problems.
+The talk emphasized problem-driven development—the principle that the best solutions emerge when developers experience the problems they're trying to solve firsthand.
+Kenneth illustrated this with examples like GitHub and 37signals, where breakthrough products emerged from founders solving their own daily frustrations.
+37signals (now Basecamp) famously built their project management tool to solve their own internal collaboration problems, embodying the "scratch your own itch" philosophy of software development.

 Closing Thoughts